unravel-dev/suitepp/README.md

-### suitepp - c++11 header only unit testing library
+# suitepp - c++11 header only unit testing library

-#No dependecnies 1 small header only
+### No dependecnies, just 1 small header only

-#Provides a simple api and a semi-decent output that does the job.
+### Provides a simple api and a semi-decent output that does the job.

 ```C++
 int main()